North Korean support for Iran during the Iran–Iraq War: Surface-to-Surface

 Iran's first SCUD missiles came from North Korea and Libya.
-The Wisconsin Project on Arms Control said the first shipment came from North Korea, but Cordesman said the original ones came from Libya.
-In either case Iran imported 90-100 missiles, most of which were promptly used in combat: According to the U.S. Defense Department, Iran fired nearly 100 Scuds at Iraq between 1985 and 1988.
+The Wisconsin Project on Arms Control and Cordesman both say the first shipment came from Libya, but that North Korea was the larger source.
+In either case Iran imported 90-100 missiles from the DPRK, most of which were promptly used in combat: According to the U.S. Defense Department, Iran fired nearly 100 Scuds at Iraq between 1985 and 1988.

 Iraq also launched a series of relatively large-scale air and missile strikes against Iranian cities.
 It carried out as many as 158 air strikes over a three-day period in March.
 It hit nearly 30 towns and cities, and struck as deep as Tehran.
 Iran responded to these strikes on March 12 and 14 by launching its first Scud B strikes against Iraqi cities, using what seem to have been Libyan supplied missiles, although they may have come from Syria and other deliveries came later from the PRC and/or North Korea.